 But it wasn’t enough.
 The students had changed, but the challenges at home remained the same.
 They needed additional support to reconcile their life-changing summer experiences with the ongoing realities of their lives.

 From 1990 to 1995, Linda ran the program alone.
 With the support of founding board chair John Osterweis, Linda had the flexibility to experiment in those important early years.
 Linda soon added a second summer trip, ongoing mentoring and college counseling for high school seniors, gradually turning a simple idea into a powerful intervention.

 In 1995, two highly-talented and dedicated young people applied to work for Summer Search.
 Jay Jacobs opened the first satellite office in Boston and Katherine Kennedy (née Calihan) joined Linda in expanding the San Francisco program.
 As Jay and Katherine assumed leadership roles, Linda dedicated her time to teaching and training her complex and sensitive mentoring methods to a growing staff.
 Katherine became the Executive Director of the San Francisco office and Jay began to shape Summer Search into his dream of becoming a national organization.

-Today, Summer Search has a national presence, working with young people in seven U.S. cities—Boston, New York City, Philadelphia, North Bay San Francisco, San Francisco, Seattle, Silicon Valley.
-In 2015 we are delighted to be celebrating our 25th Anniversary.
+Today, Summer Search has a national presence, working with young people in five regions across the country—the Bay Area, Boston, New York, Philadelphia, and Seattle.
+In 2015 we were delighted to celebrating our 25th Anniversary.